wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/analyze-collaboration.md

 **Why does this matter?** Locating and maintaining relationships with the right contacts, based on the nature of the product or service, leads to more effective sales conversations.

 > [!NOTE]
-> The External contact analysis requires detailed CRM and customer contact data.
+> The External contact analysis described above requires detailed CRM and customer contact data.
 To perform this analysis, additional data extraction capabilities are required.

 ### CRM augmentation